Suddenly, the cold wastes of space seem a bit more human again.

 Commander Hadfield is the best thing to happen to the Canadian space program since they put a bottle opener on the end of the Canadarm.

-And more importantly, he’s a storyteller.
-He’s a creative guy who shares his photos, his songs, and the wonders of weightless living with this incredibly, engagingly geeky, enthusiasm.
+And more importantly, Hadfield’s a storyteller.
+He’s a creative guy who shares his photos, his songs, and the wonders of weightless living with this engagingly dorky enthusiasm.
 It’s clear that he loves his job – and okay, that part is easy; he’s an astronaut after all.
 The thing he does better than anyone is bringing us along for the ride – and making us fall in love with space all over again.

 But as great as all of that is, I wonder: How far beyond Canada’s borders is Col. Hadfield’s social media brilliance reaching?
 I’ll put the word out to some social media analytics gurus for their thoughts – updates to follow.